NOWUM/EnSysMod/docs/source/usage/1_how_to_use.rst

 How to use EnSysMod
 *******************

+The EnSysMod tool provides an easy to access REST api for all functions.
+All endpoints can be seen and consumed with the **/docs** or **/redoc** endpoint of the server.

+Currently there is no visual frontend by now.

 Online version
 ==============
 If you want to use the EnSysMod tool, you can simply do so by accessing the deployed version inside the FH Aachen